Qinyuehu/scotted/_posts/2014-08-22-installing-jekyll-on-debian.md

   - debian
 ---

-Here's the minimal steps required to install Jekyll on a Debian system.
+Here's the minimal steps required to install Jekyll on a Debian system so you can test things out before pushing up to github pages (or wherever).

 ```
 $ sudo aptitude install ruby ruby-dev rubygems nodejs